School for Social Work

 Despite the growing body of knowledge regarding psychopathy among adolescent sex offenders, additional research is still necessary.
 In this study I examine four measures of juvenile psychopathy (Childhood Psychopathy Scale, Antisocial Process Screening Device, Millon Adolescent Clinical Inventory, and Inventory of Callous and Unemotional Traits) in a sample of 191 incarcerated adolescent sex offenders located in juvenile detention facilities in a Midwestern state.
 I examine how the diverse scales relate to characteristics of sexual aggression and non-sexual criminality, and which scale specifically has the best predictive validity for sexual as well as non-sexual crime.
 Of the four instruments and nine scales only the APSD Narcissism and Impulsivity scale was significantly correlated to a characteristic of sexual crime, and no scale was found to predict sexual crime at a significant level.
 Findings did however show that several scales were correlated to the total delinquency score as measured by the Self Reported Delinquency Measure.
 In a series of multiple regressions, the MACI Factor 2 and ICU total scale were found to have the best fit for prediction of total non-sexual delinquency.
 The results continue to support the comorbidity between psychopathy and criminal behavior, and demonstrate that rather than fueling sexual crime characteristics, psychopathy instead may fuel non-sexual delinquency in juvenile sex offenders.
 Additionally, the current results demonstrate the importance of focus on both non-sexual and sexual offenses within treatment, in order to provide the soundest therapeutic interventions and preventions of recidivism.

 Morrell, Laura Margaret, "An exploration of psychopathy amongst juvenile sex offenders" (2010).
-Theses, Dissertations, and Projects.
-490.
+Masters Thesis, Smith College, Northampton, MA.